 This month, bitcoin, the digital currency launched by Satoshi Nakamoto in 2009, hit a record price of $17,428.42 per coin.
 It got its own futures market at a traditional brokerage firm, and it even earned a joke in a recent "Saturday Night Live" sketch.
 Perhaps because of its complicated technical design, zealous community of advocates and famously mysterious founding story (its creator was unknown for years), a variety of widespread myths about bitcoin have persisted.
 Here are five.

-There is a finite supply of bitcoin.
+There is a finite

 Bitcoin has been described, per the title of one book, as "digital gold," because it is supposedly impossible to create more than the 21 million units already planned for circulation.
 This past week Goldman Sachs published a research report stating that "bitcoin has a mathematically certain total supply."
 Modern-day gold bugs, such as Ron Paul, like the idea that no government can debase bitcoin by increasing the supply.

 Yet there is no guarantee that the supply of bitcoin won't change.
 The currency's original design calls for the 21 million units to be slowly created over the next 100 years or so.
 But the protocol can be amended by community consensus — a majority of participants in the bitcoin network — as has already occurred several times, such as an update that helped users specify payment conditions.
 So far, the bitcoin community has fiercely defended the planned finite supply and is notoriously change-averse.
 But politics among users, not math, keeps things that way for now.